 Never bought that either.

-All right, quick break when we come back.
+All right, quick break.

-All right, news roundup information overload hour.
+All right, news roundup, information overload hour.

 We'll get to your calls this hour.

-Also, uh, we'll give you our Super Bowl interview preview, and we'll talk to our good friend Burgess Owens coming up in a second.
+Also, we'll give you our Super Bowl interview preview, and we'll talk to our good friend Burgess Owens coming up in a second.

-Uh, in some other news I wanted to get to today, this is just too important.
+In some other news, I wanted to get to today.

 You know, even threats that they sent over to the Secret Service.

-I mean, I'm gonna play for you.
+I mean, I'm going to play for you.

-By the way, similar to the other guy, and say that the Soviet Union was the most progressive place for women's rights in the world.
+You're going to hear him joking about putting Republicans like McConnell and Graham in these re-education camps, by the way, similar to the other guy, and say that the Soviet Union was the most progressive place for women's rights in the world.

 I'm like, really?